In der Maur

-In der Maur (also written as In der Mauer, Indermaur, Indermauer) is an old armigerous Swiss family.
-Throughout the Middle Ages and Renaissance, the family held positions of political and economic power as members of the bourgeoisie in Berneck, St. Gallen and as members of the lower nobility in Kurtatsch an der Weinstraße.
-The In der Maur von Berneck family were first granted a coat of arms in 1478, when Hermann In der Maur was appointed as the Ammann of the Abbot of St. Gallen of Berneck— a position the family continued to hold throughout the reigns of the Prince-Abbots of the Abbey of Saint Gall within the Holy Roman Empire.
+In der Maur (also written as In der Mauer, Indermaur, Indermauer) is a Swiss family.
+Throughout the Middle Ages and Renaissance, members of the family held political offices in Berneck, St. Gallen.
+The In der Maur von Berneck family were first granted a coat of arms in 1478, when Hermann In der Maur was appointed as the Ammann of Berneck of the Abbot of St. Gallen.
 Members of the family also served as Imperial tax collectors and as clerks of the Court of Berneck.
 The first member of the family to hold the position of Ammann in Berneck was Ulrich In der Maur in 1435.

-After Hans Indermaur von Berneck settled in Rheineck in 1590, the family were granted fiefdoms as vassals, and owned vineyards in the region.
-A coat of arms was granted to the In der Maur von Rheineck family in 1685, first used by Johann In der Maur.
-Members of this branch also served as magistrates and clerks of the Courts of Rheineck.
+A member of the Bernecker branch, Hans Indermaur, settled in Rheineck in 1590, where his descendants were granted fiefdoms.
+The Indermaur von Rheineck family were granted a coat of arms in 1685, first used by Johann In der Maur, and members of this family served as magistrates and clerks of the Court of Rheineck.

-A branch of the family that settled in South Tyrol were granted coats of arms in 1479, 1491 and 1586.
-They were elevated to the lower nobility by Rudolf II in 1601 and were then known as von In der Maur auf Strehlburg und zu Freifeld, after their two principle estates in Tyrol: Ansitz Strehlburg and Ansitz Freienfeld.
-A descendant of this branch, Josef Sebastian Anton Indermauer von Freifeld zu Strelburg, was ennobled in the Kingdom of Bavaria by Maximilian I Joseph in 1813.

-Members of the family have been leading figures in politics, law, and statesmanship including Carl von In der Maur, who served as Governor of Liechtenstein under Johann II; Ignaz Anton von Indermauer, who served as Landvögte of Vorarlberg; Gilbert von In der Maur, who was a Nazi official in Austria; and John Indermaur, who was a solicitor and legal writer in the United Kingdom.
-The family has also produced prominent artists including the Swiss painters and sculptors Robert Indermaur and Anna Indermaur, the Swiss actress Rebecca Indermaur, and the opera singers Rahel Indermaur and Edna Indermaur.
+A cadet branch of the family based in South Tyrol, In der Maur auf Strehlburg und zu Freifeld, was elevated to the lower nobility in Kurtatsch an der Weinstraße by Rudolf II, Holy Roman Emperor in 1601.
+They were previously granted coats of arms in 1479, 1491, and 1586.